Climate Action Network: Finance

 Climate Action Network Tanzania is a non-profit and non-governmental organization.
 It finances itself through sponsoring, donations, and financial backing from foundations.
 Its fundraising is based on its ethical fundraising strategy, which includes that it neither takes money from foundations whose ethics do not align with theirs nor accepts money bound to conditions that would modify their work or representation.

 Member organizations

-CAN has over 1,300 members in over 130 countries across various regions.
+As of May 2026, CAN has over 1,800 member organisations around the world, based in over 130 countries.
+Using an internal platform, the CAN Community Site, the organisations can connect with each other and with the Network's International Secretariat.